clone206/xBart/README.md

 `java -jar target/xbart.jar <sample_rate> <outfile_extension> [vol_adjust_db]`

-Converts all supported audio files in the current directory to the format corresponding to the given file extension (don't include the dot), at the speciied sample rate (in Hz).
+Converts all supported audio files in the current directory to the format corresponding to the given file extension (don't include the dot), at the specified sample rate (in Hz).
 To specify a maximum output sample rate, where any input file of a greater rate gets downsampled to the nearest even multiple of either 44100 or 48000, add an 'm' to the end of the number, eg. '96000m'.
 If an input file has a sample rate that is already below this, it will not be upsampled.